FrancisVila/MFT_convert/content/en/docs/TransferCFT/admin_intro/UCONF/UCONF_interface_actions.md

 {
-    "title": "Using the UI to set UCONF values", "linkTitle": "Using the UI to set UCONF values", "weight": "270"
+    "title": "Working with the unified configuration in the UI", "linkTitle": "Using the UI to set UCONF values", "weight": "270"
 }In order to merge functioning for all platforms, Transfer CFT features